DNS Deep Dive in OpenShift 4

 dns-default 12 12 12 12 12 kubernetes.io/os=linux 240d

-• In one of this pods we can see the process of the coredns running with the config file Corefile:
+- In one of these pods we can see the coredns process running with the config file Corefile:

 $ oc exec -ti dns-default-69cqb -n openshift-dns bash